For founders who build in public

 What's inside

-who still want to sound like themselves.
+And still want to sound like yours.

 Sources that match how you work